conan-io/docs/reference/commands/misc/profile.rst

     positional arguments:
       {list,show,new,update,get,remove}
-                            sub-command help
-      list                list current profiles
+        list                List current profiles
-      show                show the values defined for a profile.
-Can be a path (relative or absolute) to a profile file in any location.
-      new                 Creates a new empty profile
+        show                Show the values defined for a profile new                 Creates a new empty profile
-      update              Update a profile
-      get                 Get a profile key
+        update              Update a profile with desired value get                 Get a profile key
         remove              Remove a profile key

     optional arguments:
       -h, --help            show this help message and exit